FahadSamarat/Flavor-Table/README.md

 Yes, there were a few parts of the lab that I found challenging.
 Even though I was able to finish the lab in two days, some sections required extra time and focus.

-### Once you have your API key, you have to put it in the request URL for every request you make like so ?apiKey=YOUR-API-KEY.
+### Once you have your API key, you have to put it in the request URL for every request you make like so ?apiKey=YOUR-API-KEY

 Project Link:
 [Link](https://fahadsamarat.github.io/Flavor-Table/)